Hyloxalus maculosus: Description

+Etymology

+Scientists gave this frog the scientific name maculosus for "spotted" or "mottled," referring to its dorsal coloration.

 Habitat and conservation

-The range of Hyloxalus maculosus is within "Lowland Evergreen Forest" and "Foothill Evergreen Forest" vegetation zones.
+The range of Hyloxalus maculosus is within lowland evergreen forest and foothill evergreen forest vegetation zones.
 Males have been found calling on rocky streams at both sides of a road and inside water ducts that cross under the road.
 One male carrying nine tadpoles was found near a tiny pond, on a rocky stream surrounded by pasture.
 Tadpoles have been found in slow-running water in the ditch.
+The tadpoles are translucent in color with a brown stripe on the back.
+There are two pale dots near the oral disk.

-The International Union for Conservation of Nature has assessed Hyloxalus maculosus as "Data Deficient" in 2008, but Páez-Vacas and her colleagues suggested in 2010 that it should be considered as "Critically Endangered" because of its small range and habitat loss occurring in that range.
+The International Union for Conservation of Nature assessed Hyloxalus maculosus as "data deficient" in 2008, but Páez-Vacas and her colleagues suggested in 2010 that it should be considered as "Critically Endangered" because of its small range and habitat loss occurring in that range.
+In 2023, the IUCN released a new assessment, classifying the frog as "endangered".
+Principal threats include water pollution and deforestation in favor of agriculture, logging, and cattle husbandry.

+The frog was found near two protected parks, and scientists infer that its range may include both Parque Nacional Llanganates and Parque Nacional Sangay.